Trusted WordPress tutorials, when you need them most.

 Frequently Asked Questions About Paywall Plugins

-As you consider paywall plugins, you may have some questions about their features and benefits.
-Let’s dive into some common FAQs to help you understand paywalls better and find the right fit for your WordPress site.
+As you consider paywall plugins, you may have some questions.
+Let’s dive into some common FAQs to help you find the right fit for your WordPress site.

 Can I put a paywall on WordPress?

-Yes, all you need is a paywall plugin that allows you to restrict access to content by page, post, category, URL, and so on.
-That way, visitors must complete an action like creating an account on your site or becoming a paid member to view the paywall.
+Yes, all you need is a paywall plugin that allows you to restrict access to content by page, post, category, and more.
+That way, visitors must complete an action like creating an account or becoming a paid member to view the content.

 What is the best paywall plugin for WordPress?